-The Nuffield Trust has been commissioned by Velindre University NHS Trust to provide independent advice on the clinical model underpinning its planned changes to Velindre’s cancer services contained in its Transforming Cancer Services programme.
+The Nuffield Trust was commissioned by Velindre University NHS Trust to provide independent advice on the clinical model underpinning its planned changes to Velindre’s cancer services contained in its Transforming Cancer Services programme.

 The planned model includes delivering more care within patients’ homes; development of a number of Velindre@ facilities on Local Health Board sites across South East Wales, providing chemotherapy, outpatient and support services; a radiotherapy satellite centre in Nevill Hall Hospital, Abergavenny; and the redevelopment of the Velindre Cancer Centre on a new site at Northern Meadows in North Cardiff.